 - Students who use independent studies (except for the independent studies listed in number 7), special topics courses, internships, and studio and practicum courses must submit attachments to the application with a full description of these courses, explaining their relevance to the concentration.

 - The concentration will include IDS 490, Interdisciplinary Methods and Issues, to be taken in the senior year.
 This 3-credit capstone course will involve readings in interdisciplinary thought, service learning, a 30-hour service experience with a community partner, and a final presentation.
+Please see the Self-Design FAQ page (question 7) for a more detailed description.

 - Students may not include concentration courses for which they do not have the prerequisites or any other necessary qualification to take the course, unless they submit written permission to take the course from the course instructor with their application package.